 Since President Ronald Reagan's time, U.S. Missile Defense experts have pursued the notion of “birth-to-death” tracking of ballistic missiles to improve the chances of an intercept.
-Though the billions of dollars spent on a new missile warning system have begun to bear fruit, the is still struggling with workable blueprint to provide solid coverage, particularly in the infrared spectrum, during the crucial midcourse of a missile's flight—when it is most likely to be intercepted.
+Though the billions of dollars spent on a new missile warning system have begun to bear fruit, the Pentagon is still struggling with workable blueprint to provide solid coverage, particularly in the infrared spectrum, during the crucial midcourse of a missile's flight—when it is most likely to be intercepted.

 Advances with two Space Tracking and Surveillance System (STSS) demonstration satellites have proved that midcourse, space-based infrared tracking can alert Navy ships to launch interceptors accurately before their radars can see the incoming missiles.
 A test in February was an eye-opener for the Navy, which now hopes that improved sensors outside of the ship's radar—combined with responsive communications links—can reduce the number ofassets needed to patrol for the anti-ballistic missile mission.

 But, only months after the seminal test, the Pentagon announced in its fiscal 2014 budget request it was terminating the Precision Tracking Space System (PTSS), a follow-on to STSS.
 Through PTSS, the U.S. Missile Defense Agency was pursuing a more simple satellite under the leadership of the Johns Hopkins University Applied Physics Laboratory (APL).